Teleogryllus commodus

-Teleogryllus commodus, commonly known as the black field cricket, is a cricket species native to Australia.They are significant pests to most plants in Australia and New Zealand.
+Teleogryllus commodus, commonly known as the black field cricket, is a cricket species native to Australia.
+They are significant pests to most plants in Australia and New Zealand.
 T. commodus belongs to the order Orthoptera, the family Gryllidae which are characterized by wings that are folded on the side of the body, chewing mouthparts and long, thin antennae.
 T. commodus has the ability to learn via the recognition of rewards.
-In addition, they are also capable of odour recognition and thus can be taught via odour pairing.
+They are also capable of odour recognition and thus can be taught via odour pairing.

 Morphology

 T. commodus can grow up to 30 mm long, with long antennas and legs adapted for jumping.
 Their coloration is usually black or brown.
 Nymphs can be recognized by a white stripe on the abdomen.
 Adult females are characterized by ovipositors which are long structures used for laying eggs.
 In contrast, males have modified veins in forewings with hard pegs that play a role in song production.
 Another fact about black field crickets is that their tegmina (leathery forewing) is asymmetrical.

 T. commodus undergo hemimetabolous (the lack of pupal stage from larva to adult) development with 3 main stages: egg, nymph (multiple stages~8), and adulthood Females age faster than males do.
 Furthermore, virgin males have a shorter life expectancy than mated males, most likely due to high calling efforts in attracting mates.
 However, high quality males may still die sooner if they call very intensely.